gogobook/my-asp-dot-net/ch6.md

 always safe regardless of the value held by the source variable, then you define it as implicit .
-Conversely, if you know there is a risk of something going wrong for certain values—perhaps some loss of data or an exception being thrown—then you should define the cast as explicit .
+Conversely, if you know there is a risk of something going wrong for certain values——perhaps some loss of data or an exception being thrown——then you should define the cast as explicit .
-NOTE
+**NOTE**
 You should define any custom casts you write as explicit if there are any source data values for which the cast will fail or if there is any risk of an exception being thrown.
 The syntax for defining a cast is similar to that for overloading operators discussed earlier in this chapter.
-This is not a coincidence—a cast is regarded as an operator whose effect is to convert from the source type to the destination type.
+This is not a coincidence——a cast is regarded as an operator whose effect is to convert from the source type to the destination type.
 To illustrate the syntax, the following is taken from an example struct named Currency , which is